ambra-dipiano/LATeasy/lateasy/templates/README.md

   * mode: (str) execution mode relative to size of time bin: <hour|fix|integral>
   * queue: (str) slurm partition
   * sbatch: (bool) to submit jobs after creating them

+* folded: this tag will contain all folded analysis options
+  * bins: (int) number of bins, 0 if all